Few are aware of

 said that hippiedom is a free worldview that is followed

-by those that believe in peace, love and personal
+by those that believe in peace, love and freedom.
+It's a

 concerts, coffee houses, poetry readings, pot parties,